F. B. Rogers Silver Co.

 In 1925 the company moved from 31 Winthrop Street to 59 Wales Street.
 In 1943 it moved to West Water Street, to a site formerly occupied by the Weir Stove Company, who produced Glenwood Ranges.

 In 1955, it became a division of the National Silver Company.

 The company used many different marks over the years.
 One of them is a crown with the number 18 at the left and 83 at the right (for 1883).

-In 2009 the 414 West Water Street property was demolished by Costello Dismantling.
+In 2009 the 414 West Water Street property was demolished.